Healthy Peanut Butter Protein Cookies

 - 1/2 cup almond flour

 - 10 large medjool dates, pitted (for chewier cookies, refrigerate dates)

 - 2 eggs

 - 1 tbsp coconut oil, melted

 - 1/2 tsp baking soda

 Preheat oven to 350F.

-In electric mixer: mix dates on high until they break down into paste texture.
-Then mix in peanut butter, vanilla, protein powder, coconut oil, and vanilla.
+In electric mixer: mix date paste, peanut butter, vanilla, protein powder, almond flour, coconut oil, and vanilla.
 Mix in baking soda and eggs.
 Add chocolate chips in last.

 Line a sheet pan with parchment paper.
 Use a one inch cookie scoop (or measure with regular spoon) and line sheet with dough balls.

 Bake for 8 minutes.
 Let cool for 10 minutes.
 Store in a sealed container in refrigerator (can freeze too).
 ENJOY!